 New Mexico has the only remaining unsalaried legislature in the nation.
 The current framework no longer serves our state well.
-The complex issues we face in 2021 require a vibrant diverse body with the tools necessary to find the right solutions for New Mexico.
+The complex issues we face now require a vibrant, diverse body with the tools and time necessary to find the right solutions for New Mexico.
 The reality is that our unsalaried legislature restricts who can afford to serve as an elected official and limits the legislature’s effectiveness.

 We need a legislature that looks like our state and understands the needs of our people.
 Currently it’s primarily wealthy or retired candidates who can afford to mount a campaign and have the time off and means to serve in an unpaid post.
-This amounts to a lack of ordinary New Mexicans representing our state and its diverse people.
+We need better supports for New Mexicans from all walks of life who want to represent their communities as legislators.

 Furthermore, New Mexico’s 30-day and 60-day sessions are among the shortest legislative sessions in the US.
 This results in debates that are curtailed and cut short in many instances.
 Worse yet, some of the priority legislation undertaken every year stalls simply because time runs out to advance the bills.
 If New Mexico is to keep pace with the rest of America, we need to allocate adequate time to write, debate and pass new laws.

 We can fix this!

 - Fairly compensate legislators